Amokura Kawharu: Academic and legal career

-Kawharu has published widely in the arbitration law field, and is co-author with David Williams KC of the leading text on arbitration law in New Zealand, Williams & Kawharu on Arbitration.
+Kawharu has published widely in the arbitration law field, and is co-author with Sir David Williams KC of the leading text on arbitration law in New Zealand, Williams & Kawharu on Arbitration.
 Now on its second edition, the first won the Legal Research Foundation's JF Northey Memorial Book Award for 2011.

 Awards

 Kawharu is a Fellow of the Arbitrators’ and Mediators’ Institute of New Zealand.
 In 2021 she was elected as a Fellow of the Royal Society Te Apārangi.
 The citation said Kawharu "is the foremost scholar of New Zealand arbitration law. ...Although an established field elsewhere, New Zealand had no tradition of arbitration scholarship.
 With new laws adopted in 1996 and the re-birth of arbitration practice, Kawharu established arbitration as a field of academic study in New Zealand, has led reform and development of arbitration law through her scholarship and advocacy, and raised its profile internationally.
 As President of the Law Commission, she is now also leading the consideration of te ao Māori in the process of law reform."